infernogpt/IPAddressSpoofer/README.md

 This project is licensed under the MIT License.

+## Note

+Forking this project to add malicious code is strictly prohibited.
+Legal action will be taken if you commit this act.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.